apache/flagon-useralejs/example/README.md

 ## Running the Logging Server

-Assuming you have [node.js](https://nodejs.org/) installed, simply run
+Ensure that you have [node.js](https://nodejs.org/) installed.
+Then run:

 ```
-npm run example:watch
+$npm run example:watch
 ```

 ## Running the Example

+Open index.html in your favorite html editor (Notepad++,Brackets,etc.).
+Modify the "src" line of the UserALE.js script tag so that it refers to the filepath of your useralejs-1.0.0.min.js script ("file:///...[your file path].../build/userale-1.0.0.min.js").

-Simply open index.html in your browser... you will see a very simply HTML Webpage with a button.
+Save the index.html file, then open index.html in your browser (you can drag it directly into a tab).
+You will see a very simple HTML Webpage with a button labeled, "Click Me!".

-When you click the button, the events will be logged to the server (in memory), logs looks similar to the following
+When you click the button, the events will be logged to the server (in memory), and will print to your terminal.
+These UserALE.js logs look similar to the following:

 ```